My Soul to Take: Release

 My Soul to Take was theatrically released on October 8, 2010, with screenings in 3-D. The trailer was attached to Resident Evil: Afterlife and Devil.
 The film opened at #4 on its opening Friday, but ultimately placed at #5 for the weekend with $6,842,220 behind The Social Network, Life as We Know It, Secretariat, and the previous 3D screen holder Legend of the Guardians: The Owls of Ga'Hoole, in its third weekend.
 It had placed the record for the lowest opening of a 3D film released at over 1500 venues, claiming the record from Alpha and Omega until Gulliver's Travels claimed the record two months later.

 At the end of its run, the film had grossed $14,744,435 at the US box office and $6,740,619 overseas for a worldwide total of $21,485,054.
 My Soul to Take was released on DVD and Blu-ray on February 8, 2011.

 Reception

-On Rotten Tomatoes the film holds an approval rating of 10% from 63 reviews, with an average rating of 3.4/10.
+On Rotten Tomatoes the film holds an approval rating of 11% from 65 reviews, with an average rating of 3.4/10.
 The site's critics consensus reads: "Dull, joyless, and formulaic, My Soul to Take suggests writer/director Wes Craven ended his five-year filmmaking hiatus too soon."
 On Metacritic, the film has a weighted average score of 25 out of 100 based on 13 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "D" on an A+ to F scale.

-Despite the negative reviews, Wes Craven said he was proud of the film: "When you do a film like My Soul to Take and people think it sucks, that hurts.
+Despite the negative reviews, Craven said he was proud of the film: "When you do a film like My Soul to Take and people think it sucks, that hurts.
 We put a lot of work into it and it's a good film, but you go on."

+However, it was revisited a decade later and has since been regarded as one of Wes Craven’s most underrated slasher films.